BestTimesToVisit.com Logo

 Malta Public Transport (Buses)

-Tip:Download the 'Tallinja' app to plan routes, check real-time bus arrivals, and purchase your travel card.
-Avoid waiting at bus stops during peak hours (7-9 AM and 4-6 PM) as buses can get very crowded.
-Signal the driver clearly when you want to board, and have your exact change ready if buying a ticket onboard.
+Tip:Download the 'Tallinja' app to plan routes, check real-time bus arrivals, and purchase your 7-day pass.
+Avoid waiting at bus stops during peak hours (7-9 AM and 4-6 PM) if possible, as buses can get very crowded.
+Signal the driver clearly when you want to board; a raised hand is sufficient.
+Don't assume the bus will stop if you don't signal.

 Ride-Sharing Apps (e.g., Bolt)

-Bolt is the dominant ride-sharing service in Malta, offering a convenient and often faster alternative to buses, especially for direct routes or late-night travel.
-It's widely available across the island.
+Bolt is the dominant ride-sharing app in Malta, offering a convenient and often faster alternative to buses, especially for direct routes or late-night travel.
+It's widely used by both locals and tourists.

-Cost:Varies by distance and time, but generally competitive with taxis.
-A typical trip from Sliema to Valletta might cost €10-€15.
+Cost:Varies by distance and time of day, but generally more expensive than buses.
+A typical trip from Valletta to St. Julian's might cost €10-€15.

 Taxis